 - Consider (or have exhausted) alternative funding options for assistance.
 These may include emergency loans through academic departments, student aid, or other community sources

-- The nature and urgency of the student’s emergency
+- The nature and urgency of the student’s hardship

 - Other resources or support that the student may or may not have available to them

-- The specific and immediate impacts the emergency may be having on the student’s living and academic circumstances; and
+- The specific and immediate impacts the hardship may be having on the student’s living and academic circumstances; and

 - Other information provided by third parties, such as advocates or advisors, that may help to illuminate and clarify the student’s situation in developing appropriate rationale for decisions.